 Luke xiv.

-23.
+John xii 89.
 John vi.
 44.

 2 Cor. ii.
+16.

-16. 2.
-This may, particularly, be viewed with reference to the three main elements of individual probation: its beginning, and its processes, and its end.
+2. This may, particularly, be viewed with reference to the three main elements of individual probation: its beginning, and its processes, and its end.

 (1.)
-The doctrine of Vocation has shown that the beginning of the Gospel in any heart is a test of the moral nature, as the Fall has left it, and of the preliminary and universal influences of the Spirit.
-Erervone that is of the truth heareth My roice: this must refer to the very commencement of a probation: the first word of God to the soul is a test, the very first thought of Christ is a revelation of the hidden fibres of the being.
-Compel them to come in! means simply the vehement appeal that through the mind and heart persuades the will; and the final mystery of acceptance or rejection, notwithstanding all the power of Divine grace, is to be found in a moral attitude of that will.
-The Cross attracts: I, if I be lifted up from the earth, will draw all men unto Me: ελκύσω.
-No man can come to Me, except the Father which hath sent Me draw him: ελκύση.
-The former is the general and the latter is the individual attraction; but both alike detect the character and The result is always referred to as the sustaining or failing under a test.
-The preaching of the Gospel is a savour of life unto life, and of death unto death.
+The doctrine of Vocation has shown that the beginning of the Gospel in any heart is a test of the moral nature, as the Fall has left it, and of the preliminary and universal influences of the Everyone that is of the truth heareth My voice: this must refer to the very commencement of a probation: the first word of God to the soul is a test, the very first thought of Christ is a revelation of the hidden fibres of the being.
+Compel them to come in / means simply the vehement appeal that through the mind and heart persuades the will; and the final mystery of acceptance or rejection, notwithstanding all the power of Divine grace, is to be found in a moral attitude of that will.
+The Cross attracts: I. if I be lifted up from the earth, will draw all men unto Me: ελκύσω No man can come to Me, except the Father which hath sent Me draw The former is the general and the latter is the individual attraction; but both alike detect the character and The result is always referred to as the sustaining or The preaching of the Gospel is a savour of failing under a test. life unic life, and of death unio death.
 God's co-workers beseech us to receive not the grace of God in vain.
-The Cross is a new testing 2 Cor. r. tree of knowledge of good and evil: man, under the new probation, however, is commanded not to abstain but to take.
-The probation is now outside of Paradise, but in many of its characteristics it is precisely the same as within.
+The Cross is a new testing tree of knowledge of good and evil: man, under the new probation, however, is commanded not to abstain but to take. probation is now outside of Paradise, but in many of its characteristics it is precisely the same as within.
 It is bound up with all the issues of Christ's coming.
-And Jesus said, For judament I am John ix. come into this world: this answers at the close to those words of the beginning, This Child is set for the full and rising again of many...that the thoughts of many hearts may be revealed.
-Either through direct preaching or through indirect, in this world or beyond it, certainly before the Judgment Day, the name of Jesus will be, it must be, the touchstone of every man's will and the arbiter of his doom.
+And Jesus said, For judgment I am come into this world: this answers at the close to those words of the beginning, This Child is set for the fall and rising again of many . . . that the thoughts of many hearts may be revealed.
+Either through direct preaching or through indirect, either by the Word or by the secret Spirit without the Word, the name of Jesus will be, it must be, the touchstone of every man's will and the arbiter of his doom.